Mon, September 12, 2022

 Abraham Lincoln regarded the survival of representative self-government in the United States and true emancipation of the formerly enslaved as inseparably linked.
 In this talk, Georgetown University professor Chandra Manning examines how Americans have used the Lincoln Memorial to further the ongoing work of realizing the nation’s ideals.

-Chandra Manning is an assistant professor of history at Georgetown University where she teaches U.S. history, chiefly of the 19th century, including classes on slavery and emancipation, Lincoln, citizenship, the Civil War, the American Revolution and the history of baseball.
+Chandra Manning is a professor of history at Georgetown University where she teaches U.S. history, chiefly of the 19th century, including classes on slavery and emancipation, Lincoln, citizenship, the Civil War, the American Revolution and the history of baseball.
 Dr. Manning completed a Ph.D. in history at Harvard University in 2002.

 This program will take place on Zoom.
 To participate, please register online, and we will email you a link and instructions for joining.
 Simply follow that link at the time the program starts (12 p.m.
 EDT / 9 a.m.
 PDT).
 When you register, you can also request to receive a reminder email one day before the program with the link included.

 Join local authors, researchers and community members online for lively discussions about Washington, D.C.’s history, politics, culture and more.
 Browse upcoming programs